 Low voter registration numbers and low voter turnout can be the result of several factors.
-In order to increase voter registration and participation, barriers to registering to vote and barriers to voting must be eliminated, such as additional restrictions on identification forms, and reforms to ensure all eligible ballots will be securely counted.
-Additionally, those who have alienated from the democratic process or discouraged from voting must feel that their voice is heard by their leaders and encouraged to participate in elections.
+To increase voter registration and participation, barriers to registering to vote, and barriers to voting must be eliminated, such as additional restrictions on identification forms and reforms to ensure all eligible ballots will be securely counted.
+Additionally, those alienated from the democratic process or discouraged from voting must feel that their voice is heard by their leaders and encouraged to participate in elections.

 While California has the highest number of registered voters at 15,690,000, the state has the second-lowest percentage of registered voters when compared to its total population.
 Registered voters in California make up 51.90% of its total population.
 Hawaii has the lowest percentage of 49.50%.